vmware-archive/kube-prod-runtime/docs/FAQ.md

 A: The Bitnami Kubernetes Production Runtime ([BKPR](https://kubeprod.io)) is a collection of services that make it easy to run production workloads in Kubernetes.
 The services are ready-to-run, and pre-integrated with each other so they work out of the box.
 They are based on best-of-breed popular projects such as Prometheus and Kibana, and cover logging, monitoring, DNS, certificate management and other common infrastructure needs.

 #### Q: What Kubernetes platforms does BKPR support?
-A: At the time of writing, BKPR supports [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) and [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/).
+A: At the time of writing, BKPR supports [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/), [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) and [Amazon Elastic Container Service for Kubernetes (EKS)](https://aws.amazon.com/eks/).
 Other Kubernetes platforms will be supported in future.

 #### Q: When will XYZ be supported?
 A: See the [roadmap document](roadmap.md).
 Generally work is prioritised based on perceived demand and effort, so open a GitHub issue or propose a PR directly if you want to influence this.